Fania/Thesis/readme.md

 - [ ] AVOID: so, in principle,
 - [ ] double check line numbers in code
 - [ ] Rhyming pattern for future work
+- [ ] Go over all table of contents figure captions
+- [ ] glossary entries with back links to pages

 ## Errors